uvdoctor/atmsimulator/README.md

 - Features can be selectively disabled for a customer / ATM depending on known issues.
 For instance, if a cash dispenser of a particular ATM isn't working, then cash withdrawal feature would be disabled just for that ATM.
 This provides a relatively better customer experience as the customer can be proactively informed about the concerned problem.

+- Customers can get a more personalized experience through readily available internalization framework supported by NextJS, which can automatically forward the request to another path or domain depending on the locale (based on Accept-Language in the header)

 **_2. Improved agility_**

 - Every component can be independently developed, tested, deployed and released even during business hours.